e-chenxu/Chess-Game-AI/README.md

 For example:
 Typing "a2a4" at the start of the game will move the pawn at "a2" to the empty space at "a4".
+Applies to special moves also (last pair of coordinates should still be where you want the piece to go)

 Chess moves will be applied.